ariefauliaa/Momentum-Based-Quant-Strat/README.md

 ![Monte Carlo Preview](Monte%20Carlo%20-%20Preview.png)

-We also ran a **Monte Carlo simulation** using past weekly returns to forecast performance over the **next 3 years or 156 weeks**, which supports the strategy’s reliability.
+We also ran a **Monte Carlo simulation** to forecast performance over the **next 3 years or 156 weeks**, which supports the strategy’s reliability.

 **MONTE CARLO SIMULATION PARAMETERS**
 | Parameter                     | Value        |